Yui100901/my_yolo/docs/datasets/classify/imagewoof.md

 ---
 comments: true
-description: Learn about the ImageWoof dataset, a subset of the ImageNet consisting of 10 challenging-to-classify dog breed classes.
+description: Learn about the ImageWoof datasets, a subset of the ImageNet consisting of 10 challenging-to-classify dog breed classes.
 ---

 # ImageWoof Dataset